FeruzaShokirjonovna/quiz-app/README.md

 ![Desktop View](assets/images/Home-page.png)

 ### Game Page

 - The game page offers an engaging quiz experience, presenting a series of questions.
 Users are challenged to answer each question correctly.
-The interface is designed for intuitive navigation, with interactive elements for selecting answers.
-Visual feedback, such as highlighting correct and incorrect choices and score indicator, enhances the gaming experience.Users have an option of skipping question if they don't know the answer, however this affects their overall result.
+- The interface is designed for intuitive navigation, with interactive elements for selecting answers.
+- Visual feedback, such as highlighting correct and incorrect choices and score indicator, enhances the gaming experience.
+- Users have an option of skipping question if they don't know the answer, however this affects their overall result.

 Mobile View: